mlabudde/wcc/src/main/python/README.md

       https://www.uschess.org/msa/AffDtlTnmtHst.php?A5008948/

 2. run the script like this:

+   cd {PROJECT_ROOT}/src/main/python
+   export PYTHONPATH=.
-   python3 main.py web 123456
+   python3 root/main.py web 123456
    (use the actual tournament id instead of 123456)

-   or, better still, run the script and redirect the output to a file: python3 main.py web 123456 > LateSummer.html
+   or, better still, run the script and redirect the output to a file: python3 root/main.py web 123456 > LateSummer.html

 3. you can copy the majority of the html into the WCC blog as a post (you don't need the \<html> tags or the \<head> section).